robofan45/UNOASS2/README.md

 main(): Main function to execute the program, handling dataset loading, model training, and real-time card recognition.
 Contributing
 Feel free to fork this repository and submit pull requests to enhance the functionalities of the UNO card recognition system.
 You can also open issues for any bugs found or improvements suggested.

+License
+This project is open-source and available under the MIT License.